SLM Corporation [SLM] – 3 Facts you Should Read Before investing in SLM

 Turning to investigate this organization’s capital structure, SLM Corporation [SLM] has generated a Total Debt to Total Equity ratio of 140.20.
 Similarly, its Total Debt to Total Capital is 58.37, while its Total Debt to Total Assets stands at 14.21.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 4.65, and its Long-Term Debt to Total Capital is 149.53.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 4.27.
-The Enterprise Value to Sales for this firm is now 1.36, and its Total Debt to Enterprise Value stands at 1.40.
+This company’s Enterprise Value to EBITDA is 4.29 and its Total Debt to EBITDA Value is 3.64.
+The Enterprise Value to Sales for this firm is now 1.37, and its Total Debt to Enterprise Value stands at 1.40.
+SLM Corporation [SLM] has a Price to Book Ratio of 1.29, a Price to Cash Flow Ratio of 187.50 and P/E Ratio of 7.66.
+These metrics show that this company has a mixed appeal, and ROI could be a gain or a loss.

 Similarly, this company’s Receivables Turnover is 1.71 and its Total Asset Turnover is 0.08.